Whatapalaver/whatapalaver/README.md

 I'm a web developer at SixToStart and I'm so excited to be working on the super inclusive fitness game Zombies, Run!
 I'm a mega fan and it's a joy to continue my development career with the team there.
 After finishing my coding bootcamp at Makers, I spent 2 years honing my skills at the V&A Museum in London, spending most of my time on Rails, Python, FastAPI and elasticsearch while we transformed the online collections site.
 Previously I was a technical accountant in the NHS (costing and income), I have a passion for health and fitness.
 I'm a blogger and a learner and I like to share cool tips on my blogs.
 Techy faff on [whatapalaver](https://whatapalaver.co.uk/), Excel skills on [NHS Excel](http://nhsexcel.com/) and [Excel Pivots](http://excelpivots.com/).

-- Latest personal project is [BHG - Bridge Hand Generator](http://www.remotebridge.co.uk), designed to allow our Bridge Club to continue playing remotely.
+- Latest personal project is [BHG - Bridge Hand Generator](http://www.remotebridge.co.uk), designed to allow our Bridge Club to continue playing remotely during the big C lockdown era.
 Built in Rails.
 - Latest public work project is the release of [Explore the Collections (beta)](https://www.vam.ac.uk/blog/digital/announcing-explore-the-collections)
 - Most active with: `python`, `ruby`, `django`, `ruby on rails`, `elasticsearch`, `docker` and `bash`